IvoStanchev/expenser/README.md

 - Authentication

-- Support for more devises
+- Support for more devices